-Payment Plans are available through the SNU Graduate Studies Business Office, phone 405/717-6237, e-mail GradStudiesFA@snu.edu.
+Payment plans are available through contacting the SNU Graduate Studies Financial Services Coordinator at phone 405-717-6237.

-Programs and Curricula
+Chapter 5 - Programs and Curricula

 The rigor and intensity of graduate studies requires students to perform at the analysis, synthesis, and evaluation levels of Bloom's taxonomy.
 Graduate work allows students to build and articulate knowledge in various cognitive domains.
 This includes a skill set comprised of research, presentation, professional writing, and appropriate utilization of technology.